GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 sudo loraserver
 ```

-This should output something like (it is important that there are no errors):
+This should output something like:

 ```text
 INFO[0000] setup redis connection pool                   url="redis://10.0.0.3:6379"